Docker-Daze/itu-minitwit/report/report.md

 To handle API calls from the simulator, we use the ASP.NET Core MVC framework to create API controllers that process HTTP requests.
 As a software quality measure, we use SonarQube, specifically integrating their service via a GitHub workflow.
 SonarQube tracks security, reliability, maintainability, test coverage, and code duplications.
+And for the application we utilize Nginx as a reverse proxy between server. for handling and loadbalancing request to each of our application server for a more stable workload, faster responses and keep our application in a high availabilty state.

 ## Interactions of Subsystems

 User requests and simulator requests are handled differently in our application.
 The two main differences between simulator and user requests are as follows:

 1. For simulator calls, a status code of 200 is sent immediately after receiving a prompt.
 2. simulator prompts are also collected in batches to reduce the number of database calls.